 Safety is one of your top priorities at your facility, especially when you’re caring for children.
 In addition to running background checks and verifying authorized pickups, securing your entrances with door access technology can help keep those within your facility safe.
-Here are three ways door access technology makes it easy to keep your facility secure and your community safe.
+Let’s look at how door access technology makes it easy to ensure facility safety and keep your community secure.

-Manage External Access
+1. Manage External Access

 Establishing who has access to your facility is the first step to improving your security.
 By limiting access to your verified members, you can stay aware of who’s visiting your facility at all times.